shivannis/xandr-docs-public/xandr-docs/articles/monetize/understanding-viewability-rates-for-guaranteed-views.md

 ---
-title: Microsoft Monetize - Understanding Viewability Rates
+title: Microsoft Monetize - Viewability Rates for Guaranteed Views
 description: In this article, find information about viewability rates and how it affects how much a buyer is charged for guaranteed views. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Understanding viewability rates
+# Microsoft Monetize - Viewability rates for Guaranteed Views

 > [!IMPORTANT]
 > This document describes the viewability rates feature for Guaranteed Views.